 The P.E.R.M.A Model stands for positive emotions, engagement, relationships, meaning, and accomplishment.

 These are the five positive components that contribute to overall subjective well-being.
 The model suggests that you should prioritize your everyday life around these five activities to lead a happier and healthier lifestyle.
 There’s no wrong way of doing things because everyone’s priorities will be different from one another.

 Positive emotions are vital for your psychological health because they help you feel good about yourself and your life overall.
 Having positive experiences such as laughing and smiling releases endorphins which can make you happier and more at ease emotionally.

 Positive emotions also lead to better performance in several areas of life, including relationships, work, and school.

 E – Engagement

-Engagement is the second part of P.E.R.M.A model that refers to how much time you spend on activities that bring value to your own life.
+Engagement is the second part of the P.E.R.M.A. model that refers to how much time you spend on activities that bring value to your own life.
 Outside of family, friends, and loved ones, many people spend a lot of their time doing things that aren’t meaningful or rewarding in any way.